 The indexing step in the pick and place process may cause some LEDs to accidentally jump out of the pocket tape or may cause some LEDs to get misaligned inside the pocket tape, resulting in pick-up errors.
-Depending on the feeder design, minor modifications to the feeder can substantially improve the overall pick and place performance of the machine and reduce/eliminate the likelihood of scratch or damage to the LEDs.
+Depending on the feeder design, minor modifications to the feeder can substantially improve the overall pick and place performance of the machine.
+Figure 14 shows the feeder designs of Samsung and Juki pick and place machines used in this study.